IDSIA/sacred/docs/collected_information.rst

 Metrics API
 -----------------
-You might want to measure various values during your experiments, such as the progress of prediction accuracy over the training steps.
+You might want to measure various values during your experiments, such as the progress of prediction accuracy over training steps.

 Sacred supports tracking of numerical series (e.g. int, float) using the Metrics API.
-To access the API in experiments, the experiment must be running and the variable referencing the current run must be available in the scope.
-The ``_run.metrics.log_scalar_metric(metric_name, step, value)`` method takes a metric name (e.g. "training.loss"), the step in which the value was measured and the value itself.
+To access the API in experiments, the experiment must be running and the variable referencing the current experiment or run must be available in the scope.
+The ``_run.log_scalar(metric_name, value, step)`` method takes a metric name (e.g. "training.loss"), the measured value and the iteration step in which the value was taken.
+If no step is specified, a counter that increments by one automatically is set up for each metric.

 It is important that the value is a Python native type (int, float) and not e.g. a numpy.float64.

 Step should be an integer describing the position of the value in the series.
 Steps can be numbered either sequentially 0, 1, 2, 3, ... or they may be given a different meaning, for instance the current iteration round.
+The earlier behaviour can be achieved automatically when omitting the step parameter.
-This is useful when the logging occurs only every e.g. 10th iteration: The step can be first 10, then 20, etc.
+The latter approach is useful when logging occurs only every e.g. 10th iteration:
+The step can be first 10, then 20, etc.
 In any case, the numbers should form an increasing sequence.

 .. code-block:: python